 Swan Mountain Wilderness Guide School is structured much differently than other guide schools, utilizing a diverse and highly qualified faculty for all our instructional courses for hunters, outfitters, and outdoorsmen.
 Below we list the many instructors and agency professionals that comprise the faculty of Swan Mountain Wilderness Guide School:

-Pat Tabor has a B.S., and MBA and was an executive in the corporate world for over 25 years before creating a group of outdoor recreation companies.
-Often described as a “new generation” outfitter, Pat has brought ingenuity and business savvy to the industry.
-The end result, Pat owns the largest horseback based outfit in the state of Montana.
-Pat has hunted all over the world and has a passion to serve clients with the best equipment, stock and personnel.
-Pat has taught at community colleges and universities and has designed curriculum for specialty workshops on a variety of different topics.
+Pat Tabor is the founding member of all Swan Mountain Outfitters companies, including Wilderness Guide School.
+Pat is now enjoying retirement, though he is still serving as a guide school guest instructor, teaching career development.
+His extensive experience in business, strategy, and marketing, gives our students career training that is not offered at any other guide school.
+Furthermore, Pat has created a very successful outfitting and guiding business which serves as both a model and inspiration to many of our students.
+He holds a Bachelor of Science, and a Masters in Business Administration degree, and was an executive in the corporate world for over 25 years before creating a group of outdoor recreation companies.
+Pat has taught at community colleges and universities, and has designed curriculum for specialty workshops on a variety of topics.
 Pat is a Wilderness EMT and is a Fellow in the Wilderness Medical Society.
 He is the Past President of the Professional Wilderness Outfitters Association, current President of the Montana Outfitters and Guides Association, and is serving on the Montana Board of Outfitters as appointed by the Governor.

-Role & Areas of Expertise: School Manager, Lead Program Instructor, Wrangler School, Packer’s School, Fishing & Riding instructor
+Role & Areas of Expertise: Owner and Outfitter, Business Management, Wrangler School, Packer’s School, Fishing & Riding Instructor

 Larry Keyes Core Program Instructor